The commercial whaling industry uses half-truths and outright lies to defend itself. Here, we debunk some of their myths and set the record straight.

 - The Icelandic government has made it clear that commercial whaling will only continue if an export market can be found.

 - Few Japanese people view whales as a vital food source and even fewer actually eat them.
-According to an opinion poll conducted in Japan in June 2006, 69 percent of Japanese people do not support whaling on the high seas and 95 percent never or rarely eat whale meat.
+According to an opinion poll conducted in Japan in 2006, 69 percent of Japanese people do not support whaling on the high seas and 95 percent never or rarely eat whale meat.
+Without a government subsidy to the whaling industry, Japan’s commercial whaling activity in the Southern Ocean would likely end immediately.

-Myth No. 4: The anti-whaling countries have repeatedly blocked attempts to adopt the Revised Management Procedure.
+Myth 4: Anti-whaling countries have repeatedly blocked attempts to adopt the Revised Management Procedure.

 Specifically, they repeatedly insist that NGOs and the conservation-minded governments have stubbornly blocked the adoption of the Revised Management Procedure and Revised Management Scheme (RMP/RMS).
 The truth is rather different.